BYU vs. South Florida NCAA Football Odds, Plays and Insights | September 25, 2021

 South Florida Stats and Trends

-- South Florida has one win against the spread in three games this year.
+- South Florida has covered the spread on one occasion this season.

-- The Bulls have been underdogs by 23 points or more once this year and covered the spread.
+- This season, the Bulls won ATS in their only game as an underdog of 23 points or more.

-- South Florida's games this season have hit the over on two of three set point totals (66.7%).
+- South Florida's games this year have hit the over on two of three set point totals (66.7%).

-- The Bulls score 19.3 points per game, comparable to the 16.7 the Cougars surrender.

-- South Florida is 1-1 against the spread and 1-1 overall in games when it scores more than 16.7 points.
+- When South Florida records more than 16.7 points, it is 1-1 against the spread and 1-1 overall.

 - The Bulls have turned the ball over five times, two fewer times than the Cougars have forced turnovers (7).